evan47west/Bylaws/Bylaws.md

 ### Section 4.
 Chapter dues shall be charged to all active Brothers according to the following:

   1. Dues shall be charged at the rate of one thousand one hundred forty ($1,140) per semester during the Active Chapter period of the fraternity to each Active Brother.
-Dues will increase at a rate of 3% every two semesters at the transition from spring to fall in order to account for United States currency inflation.
+Dues will increase at a rate of 3% every two semesters at the transition from spring to fall in order to account for United States currency inflation; no-bylaw amendment will be required to update the rate in accordance to this rule.
 The following shall be included within this payment:
     - A fee as specified by International collected from all Associate Members and Brothers, including graduating Seniors, in the last billing period of Spring term and shall be held for liability insurance payable October 1st.
 No by-law amendment will be required to alter this fee; it will increase or decrease according to any changes in the International insurance fee.
     - A fee as specified by International shall be collected from all Associate Members and Brothers for membership dues.
 No by-law amendment will be required to alter this fee; it will increase or decrease according to any changes in the International membership fee.
-  2. A fee equal to that specified by Delta Upsilon International, as Pledging Fee, and a fee equal to the specified by the Interfraternity Council, as Pledging Fee shall be collected from each person at the time of his pledging.
+  2. A fee equal to that specified by Delta Upsilon International, as Pledging Fee, and a fee equal to the specified by the Inter-fraternity Council, as Pledging Fee shall be collected from each person at the time of his pledging.
 No person shall be pledged until his has paid the Pledging Fee.
 Accordingly, a fee equal to that specified by Delta Upsilon International as an Initiation Fee shall be collected from each person at the time of his initiation.
 No person shall be initiated until his fee is paid.
   3. For all new pledges dues shall be charged at a rate of five hundred seventy dollars ($570).
 The same fees included in standard active brother dues (Article 14, Section 4, Subsection 1) shall be applicable to new member dues.
 The total amount in this section in addition to the amounts in Article 14 Section 4 Subsection 2 shall not exceed the total amount in Article 14 Section 4 Subsection 1.
   4. Brothers who participate in the Georgia Tech Study Abroad program or the Georgia Tech Co-op program outside of the Atlanta area and who are on their work term are responsible for paying one-half (½) of the Active Brother dues specified in Article 14, Section 4, Subsection 1.
 Co-ops who live and/or work in the Atlanta area and expect to retain all privileges of active membership shall be charged full dues.
 On campus co- ops shall be charged full dues
   5. The Treasurer shall present the semesterly dues and budget for the Chapter, to be approved by the EC, at the ECM before the second to last GFM of the preceding Active term.
-The dues and budget may be approved in accordance with Article 10 Section 2 Subections 4 and 5.
+The dues and budget may be approved in accordance with Article 10 Section 2 Subsections 4 and 5.

 ### Section 5.
 The House budget must be balanced.
 This includes all house monthly utility and alumni rent payments.
 As such no money collected from dues shall be used to pay house monthly utility and alumni rent payments.
 The House budget shall be funded by the following: